Go van Gogh

 Community Engagement involves welcoming new audiences to the DMA and building awareness of Museum opportunities while at the Museum and out in the community.

 Volunteers primarily represent the DMA at various off-site events in the community at organizations like Cathedral Guadalupe.
 Volunteers assist with set-up and breakdown of events, help children and families with art-making activities, hand out DMA brochures and flyers, and take photos during events.

 There are also opportunities for Community Engagement volunteers during DMA Late Nights.
 These volunteers assist visitors registering for the DMA Friends program and answer general questions about the Museum.

 You must be at least 18 years of age to participate in any off-site events and at least 16 years of age to volunteer at the Museum during DMA Late Nights.
 We ask that you volunteer for a minimum of one shift per month and commit to remaining in the program for a minimum of one year.
 Bilingual speakers are preferred, but it is not required.

-We are currently accepting applications for Community Engagement volunteers.
-To fill out an application, please click here.
+We are not currently accepting applications for Community Engagement volunteers.
 If you have questions about the Community Engagement volunteer program, email aorkin@DMA.org.

 Center for Creative Connections (C3)

 We seek applicants who enjoy engaging with the public!
 Volunteers with the Center for Creative Connections (C3) greet visitors, answer visitor questions, and provide information on the Museum's collection, programs, and activities.
 Volunteers also facilitate interactive educational experiences for visitors of all ages, which often include conversations with visitors about works of art and hands-on creative activities.
 In addition, volunteers help with the general upkeep of C3 by organizing and maintaining gallery spaces and preparing program and activity supplies.